tw4l/brunnhilde/README.md

 In this patched release, unhfs.sh is renamed to unhfs (without a file extension).
 If file /usr/share/hfsexplorer/bin/unhfs.sh (with file extension) exists in your system, you must update HFSExplorer with the version linked above.

-In Bitcurator Versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
+In Bitcurator versions before 1.7.106, installation of the latest release of HFSEexplorer must be done manually by replacing the contents of /usr/share/hfsexplorer with the downloaded and extracted source.
 In order to continue using the HFSExplorer GUI in Bitcurator versions before 1.7.106 after updating HFSExplorer, right-click on the HFS Explorer icon in "Additional Tools", select "Properties", and amend the text in "Command" to:

 `/usr/share/hfsexplorer/bin/./hfsexplorer %F`

-(The above step removes the .sh file extension for the script called, reflecting a change in the HFSExplorer source in the latest release)

 To characterize HFS formatted disks in Brunnhilde, pass both the "-d" and "--hfs" flags as arguments, and be sure to use a raw disk image as the source (HFSExplorer is unable to process forensically packaged disk images).
 This functionality works "off the shelf" in Bitcurator.
 Non-Bitcurator environments will require you to install additional dependencies (HFSExplorer and Java).